"Ares the flier, I bond to you, Our life and death are one, we two, In dark, in flame, in war, in strife, I save you as I save my life."

 - In Shatterpoint, it's mentioned that some Korunnai form Force bonds with their akk dogs — large, armored, reptilian wolf-bear-things.
 The bond meant the akk trusts its rider completely, is instantly obedient, and they can share senses and orders at the speed of thought, which lent the pair unmatched agility and reaction times.
 If the human partner dies, though, the akks generally become despondent and/or given to rages, and are usually put down.

-- The daemons in Pullman's His Dark Materials trilogy are a variant of this - bonded to their human because they are the physical embodiment of that person's soul, and in the case of children, will change into different animals depending on their partner's emotional state.
-Interesting in that the daemon's gender is always the opposite of the human's.
+- The daemons in Philip Pullman's His Dark Materials trilogy are a variant of this - bonded to their human because they are the physical embodiment of that person's soul, and in the case of children, will change into different animals depending on their partner's emotional state.
+The daemon's gender is usually the opposite of the human's, exceptions being very rare indeed.

 - In The Underland Chronicles, bats and humans can bond and vow to make the other's safety their first priority.
 Other animals can bond, too.